-The National Association of Home Builders last night honored 12 individuals who have excelled in teaching NAHB education courses and for their professionalism as NAHB educational designation holders as the Educators and Designees of the Year.
-The awards were given during the 2017 International Builders‘ Show® held this week in Orlando, Fla.
+The National Association of Home Builders (NAHB) last night honored eight individuals who have excelled in teaching NAHB education courses and who have displayed professionalism as NAHB educational designation holders as the 2017 Designees and Educators of the Year.
+The awards were given during the 2018 International Builders‘ Show® (IBS) this week in Orlando, Fla.

 “Ongoing education often means the difference between being good at what you do and being great at it,” said NAHB Education Committee Chair Beverly Koehn, CAPS, GMB, CSP, MIRM.
 “These seasoned and accomplished professionals show their dedication to improving their own craft, and also encourage others to take the same opportunity.”

 Builder Designee of the Year.
 Chuck Miller, GMB, CGB, CGR, CGP, CAPS, MIRM, CMP, Master CSP, CSP, owner of Chuck Miller Consulting LLC, in Boise, Idaho, is a nationally recognized design-build custom home builder and remodeler committed to sharing his knowledge and expertise with other construction industry professionals.
 He believes in lifelong learning, has earned nine NAHB professional designations, and is a licensed instructor for NAHB’s education courses.

 Green Professional Designee of the Year.
 Brandon Bryant, Master CGP, president of Red Tree Builders Inc. in Asheville, N.C., envisions living in a world filled with innovative businesses and healthy, power-generating homes.
 His homes have been featured on the cover of Green Builder magazine, and he has received national and regional accolades such as the NAHB Best in Green Award, Innovative Home Award, Craftsmanship Award and North Carolina Star Award for Best Energy Efficient Home in the State.